 7. Choose a dual-flush toilet to help save water.
 They have a half-flush option for liquid waste and a full-flush button for solid waste.

-8. If you have a vitreous enamel-coated cast iron or steel bath only use products recommended by the Vitreous Enamel Association.
+8. If you have a vitreous enamel-coated cast iron or steel bath, for cleaning your bathroom, only use products recommended by the Vitreous Enamel Association.
 Products with anti-scale ingredients may cause enamel to dull.
 To remove limescale treat with a solution of half white vinegar and half water, followed by a thorough rinsing.

 9. If your bath has become matt or looks unsightly, you can have the surface professionally cleaned and polished.
 However, if damage is severe, you may need to have it completely resurfaced.
 Prices start from £220 for a basic white bath.
 Try Renubath or Bath Renovation Ltd.